Britain's butterflies are in decline. But all is not lost, we can help butterflies thrive again by taking small steps that can make a big difference.

 Butterflies go through four stages in their life cycle.
 But did you know that these different stages have different needs?

 Most adult butterflies will lay their eggs on plants that will provide enough nourishment for an emerging caterpillar.
 So make sure you have food-rich plants, such as nettle, in your garden as well as the blossoming flowers.

-Once the caterpillar has munched through enough food it will become a chrysalis (pupa) and hang off the foliage of these plants until spring when it breaks free as a winged beauty.
+Once the caterpillar has munched through enough food, it will become a chrysalis (pupa) and hang off the plant until spring, when it breaks free as a winged beauty.
 Plenty of nectar-rich and pollen-rich plants will keep it fluttering around your garden.

 A spoonful of sugar